ncatlab/nlab-content/pages/377.md

 * In his paper _On a topological topos_, Peter Johnstone described a [[Grothendieck topos]] $E$ which contains the category of [[sequential space|sequential]] topological spaces as a full reflective subcategory which is closed under many colimits (including all those used to define [[CW complex|CW complexes]].
 Since $E$ is a Grothendieck topos, it is locally presentable and locally cartesian closed.
 Moreover, the [[geometric realization]] and [[singular complex]] functors form a [[geometric morphism]] between $E$ and the category of [[simplicial set|simplicial sets]].

 * One can just forget topological spaces and use the category of [[simplicial set]]s as the subject of homotopy theory.
-That every topological space has a simplicial set as its [[singularization]] now becomes an application of homotopy theory, rather than the starting point.
+The fact that every topological space has a simplicial set as its [[singularization]] then becomes an application of the homotopy theory of simplicial sets to the study of topological spaces, rather than a way to use simplicial sets to study the homotopy theory of topological spaces.

 #References#